 You just multiplied two binomials to get a trinomial.
-You can reverse this process to factor the trinomial into a product of binomials.
+You can reverse this process to factor the trinomial into two binomials.
 Each binomial is a factor of the trinomial.
-In the Modeling the Factorization of $ax^2 + bx + c$ Gizmo, you will use tiles to factor polynomials.
+In the Modeling the Factorization of $x^2 + bx + c$ Gizmo, you will use tiles to factor polynomials.